OliverWPierce/HexaTower--Multiplayer/README.md

 # Hexatower

 This repository contains code for Hexatower: a chess inspired, turn-based, multiplayer, strategy game.
 I intend to release it on Steam later this year.
+The multiplayer is built using a zero trust peer-to-peer listen-server architecture.

 I'm making this repository public primarily for resume purposes.
 If you're interested in poking around the code, I've described two of my favorite parts below.

-Copyright (c) [2026] [Oliver Pierce].
-All rights reserved.

-This repository and its content are made available solely for portfolio review and demonstration purposes.
-No permission is granted to copy, distribute, modify, or use this code in any project (commercial, academic, or personal) without explicit written permission.

 ## Hexagonal Coordinate System